kenjis/ci4-validation-tutorial/README.md

 Navigate to http://localhost:8080/form2

 > **Warning**
-> The way of the form2 is not documented, so it is not officially supported,
+> The way of the form2 is not documented, and it will be removed as a bug.
-> and it is buggy.
-Do not use.
+> Never use it.